Pelin Tan, Anton Vidokle

 BOOK HERE

 Pelin Tan is a sociologist and art historian.
-She is a Beirut Orient Institute Roemer Fellow and visiting researcher at the Department of Sociology, Anthropology, and Media Studies, at AUB.
+She is a Beirut Orient Institute Roemer Fellow and Prof. at Batman University, Türkiye.
 Tan is the 6th recipient of Keith Haring Art & Activism (2019).